osu-mist/jenkins-pluginator/README.md

 This repository contains a [script](download_plugins.py) that downloads Jenkins plugin (.hpi files).
 This script downloads plugins and required dependencies.
 This script doesn't install optional dependencies.

+A list of plugin-version pairs will be written to `/path/to/download/directory/output.yml`.
+This file documents which plugins were installed and is in the same format as [jenkins_plugins.yaml](jenkins_plugins.yaml) This file can also be used in the [jenkins Ansible role](https://github.sig.oregonstate.edu/ecs-data/ansible-private-roles/blob/master/roles/jenkins/vars/main.yml)

 ## Usage
 Modify the [example yaml file](jenkins_plugins_example.yaml) to list the desired plugins to be downloaded.